uchicago-cs/cmsc35200/website/pa.rst

 3. For each of your 5 genes, experiment with different hyperparameters to find a set that generate a low ``val_loss``.
 (E.g., you can change the number and size of layers, use different activation functions, use a different optimizer.)

-4. Please submit via Gradescope:
+4. submit the assignment via Gradescope.
+Check in a Colab notebook containing:
-    a.
-PDF file containing a brief description of what you tried and what you learned.
+    - a markdown block containing a brief description of what you tried and what you learned.
 What hyperparameters did you vary?
 Which proved important?
 Did you find that the same model worked well for all genes?
-    b.
-A text file with 5 lines, one for each of your genes, each with the form:
+    - code blocks for 5 models, each headed with a markdown cells:
-        <*gene-number*>, <*val-loss*>, <*URL-for-model*>, <*URL-for-history*>
+        <*gene-number*>, <*val-loss*>

         where:
             - <*gene-number*> is an integer gene number
             - <*val-loss*> is the best validation loss that you achieved

-            - <*URL-for-model*> allows us to access a Google Drive file containing Python code for the model used to generate the <val-loss>.
-(You may name one model for all 5 genes, or a different model for each.)
+        You may name one model for all 5 genes, or a different model for each.
+Training history should present to allow us to verify the reported val-loss
-            - <*URL-for-history*> allows us to access a Google Drive file containing the execution trace for the run that achieved the reported val-loss

 Assignment 2: Due October 22